ankitrajput0096/Dockerized_SpringBoot_PostgreSQL/README.md

 # Dockerized Spring boot application with PostgreSQL

-Dockerized Spring Boot application with Dockerized postgreSQL server (JPA, Hibernate, PostgreSQL)
+This project demonstrates a fully Dockerized environment for a Spring Boot application integrated with a PostgreSQL database.
+The application leverages JPA and Hibernate for seamless data persistence, providing a robust and scalable backend solution.
+Docker Compose is used to orchestrate the containers, ensuring easy setup and deployment.

 ## Getting Started